jmann6/Map_A_Day/README.md

 Map_A_Day
 =========

 Personal goal of creating a map or graphic every day for 365 days.
-I'm learning a lot of new tools and techniques in the process!
+Trying to use as many methods and solutions as possible.

 ![ScreenShot](http://jasonhoward.info/wp-content/uploads/2014/10/UK_Oil_Wells_and_Geological_Basins.bmp)